mankenavenkatesh/Language-Agnosticism/README.md

 But take C# and take a modern language like Go, Rust, and Python, all of which seem to be simpler than C#.

+Underlying this fact is that all of these languages serve the same purpose: to turn human thoughts into the 1’s and 0’s that the computer understands.
+In highfalutin computer terms, they are all “Turing complete”.

+At their most foundational level, these languages are all the same.
+But on the surface – where humans interact with them – they vary a lot.
+This is where other concerns come into play.

 ## What does language agnosticism mean?
 It may sound scary at first, but all it means is more or less language independence.
 That is, your ability as a software engineer should not be limited to a very specific set of languages.
 Instead, you should be able to quickly learn new paradigms which fit your needs and use them effectively.
 In particular, I argue that software engineering is not simply about writing code: it's about architecting a correct and well-designed solution to a problem.
 As a result, code is merely an expressive tool for realizing the engineering task you just performed.